 The shower house has 2 shower stalls and 2 sinks with the water being heated by an on demand system.
 Skeena Cat Skiing supplies towels, organic shampoo, conditioner and soap.

 All of our meals are prepared with love, on site, from scratch by our talented chef.
 The breakfast buffet includes yogurt, granola, fruit and pastry followed by a plated hot breakfast.
 Lunches are made fresh every morning.
 As there is no stopping for lunch guests may help themselves whenever they are hungry.
 Upon returning to the camp after your day of skiing, hors d’oeuvres are served in the common tent.
-Around 7pm, a 3 course (soup, entre and dessert) plated dinner is served.
+Around 7pm, a 3 course (soup or salad, entre and dessert) plated dinner is served.
 Bar snacks are available during the evening.

 We are proud to only use locally grown organic beef, pork, chicken and lamb as well as wild salmon and halibut.

-BEST CHANCE FOR FIRST ASCENTS
+BEST CHANCE FOR FIRST DESCENTS

 The snowroads, drop off and pick up points have been designed by owner, Jevon Zyp.
 Jevon is well known in the B.C. cat skiing industry as one of the most talented snowcat operators in the province.
 With close to 20 years of experience, his accumulated knowledge of cat skiing, equipment operation, maintenance, as well as snow safety ensure smooth turnarounds between ski runs and an infrastructure built to maximize your skiing.
 Read more about Skeena Cat Skiing’s history and Jevon’s story here.